kadimisetty/stack-templates/README.md

 # stack-templates

 My project templates to be used by `stack new`.
-e.g. `stack new kadimisetty/basic` should crete a new project structured according to the `basic.hsfiles` template located in the github repository `kadimisetty/stack-templates`.
+e.g. `stack new kadimisetty/basic` should create a new project structured according to the `basic.hsfiles` template located in the github repository `kadimisetty/stack-templates`.